MetaConfigurator/meta-configurator/documentation_user/examples/mof_synthesis/README.md

-# Biochemistry Example
+# MOF Synthesis Example

 [![Demonstration Video](https://img.youtube.com/vi/1HT0Xb8tGUI/0.jpg)](https://www.youtube.com/watch?v=1HT0Xb8tGUI)

-*Click the image to get to a Youtube Video performing the steps of this example*
+*Click the image to get to a YouTube Video performing the steps of this example*

 This hands-on example demonstrates how to: